mcatta/VideoHandler.js/README.md

 # VideoHandler.js

-Javascript to handle a HTML5 &lt;video&gt; Tag.
+Javascript wrapper to handle a HTML5 &lt;video&gt; Tag.
 Simple/easy to use.

 Script example: